Sigal Shachmon: Life and career

 Shachmon was born in Petah Tikva.
-Before she made her big breakthrough she was a dancer in a dance company and worked in modeling.
+Prior to her big breakthrough, she was a dancer and worked in modeling.
 In 1989 she performed at the Israeli national final for the Eurovision Song Contest as one of Nissim Gama's accompaniments in his song "Passes With Time".
-In 1995, Shahamon auditioned for Israel's version of Wheel of Fortune (Galgal HaMazal), but lost the role to Ruth Gonzales.
+In 1995, Shachmon auditioned for the Israeli version of Wheel of Fortune (Galgal HaMazal), but lost the role to Ruth Gonzales.
 Erez Tal saw the potential of Shachmon and took her to guide his show The Wonderful World.
 At the same time, Gonzalez finished her role as a Wheel of Fortune girl and was replaced by Shachamon in 1996.

-Between 1998 and 1999, Shachmon co-hosted Channel 2's version of Fort Boyard (המבצר - Ha-Mivtzar) alongside Aki Avni and program introductions alongside Nti Rbitz.
-After which she received her own program called Sparkling.
+Between 1998 and 1999, Shachmon co-hosted Channel 2's version of Fort Boyard (המבצר - Ha-Mivtzar) alongside Aki Avni and program introductions alongside Nati Ravitz, after which she received her own program titled Sparkling.

 In 1999 she hosted the Eurovision Song Contest 1999, which took place in Jerusalem's International Convention Center, together with Yigal Ravid and Dafna Dekel.